 The Pergola: nature’s quiet takeover

-Tucked on the western edge of Hampstead Heath, the Pergola is a beautiful bit of Edwardian charm.
-And right now’s the best time to go: the wisteria’s in full bloom, draping everything in colour and filling the air with the sweetest scent.
+And spring (April) is the best time to go: the wisteria’s in full bloom, draping everything in colour and filling the air with the sweetest scent.
 It gives the whole place such a dreamy, magical feel.

 Built in 1904 by Lord Leverhulme, the Pergola was designed for grand garden parties and quiet strolls.
 I can only imagine the mix of elegance and over-the-top glamour it must’ve had back then!